andredms/forensics-handbook/devices/ios.md

 # iOS Devices
 Much like USBs, mobile phones are extremely portable and contain a treasure trove of information.
 Unlike Linux and Windows, Apple uses the HFS+ file system (or more recently APFS).

 Passcode locked devices are a challenge as a passocde is required in order to acquire data.
-When performing a forensics investigation on an iOS device, 'airplane mode' should be used in order to prevent a third party from remotely accessing the device and tampering with it.
+When performing a forensics investigation on an iOS device, 'airplane mode' should be used in order to prevent a third party from remotely accessing the device and tampering with it once it's been sized.

 ## Partitions